Manvir Singh (footballer, born 1995): International career

 Manvir represented India U23, when he was called up to squad for the 2018 AFC U-23 Championship qualifiers.
 He played all three group stage matches for India against Syria, Qatar, and Turkmenistan respectively.
-He scored his debut goal for the under-23 team in the match against Turkmenistan on 23 July 2017, where he scored the equalizing goal, as India made a comeback and defeat them with a score of 3–1.
+He scored his debut goal for the under-23 team in the match against Turkmenistan on 23 July 2017, where he scored the equalising goal, as India made a comeback and defeat them with a score of 3–1.
 Manvir made a total of 3 appearances for the under-23 team, and was called-up for the senior national team along with many under-23 players by Stephen Constantine.

 After the 2018 AFC U-23 Championship qualifiers, Manvir was called-up for the senior team for the 2017 Hero Tri-Nation Series, and made his debut against Mauritius in the opening match on 19 August 2017, which ended 2–1 to India.
 He was then selected for the squad to compete in the 2019 AFC Asian Cup qualifiers.
 A year later, Manvir was called-up for the squad to travel to Bangladesh for the 2018 SAFF Championship.
 He found his senior national debut goal in the competition against Maldives on 9 September 2018, where he scored the second goal and sealed the game 2–0 for India.
 India qualified for the semi-finals of the tournament, and played against arch-rivals Pakistan on 12 September, where Manvir scored a brace and helped India to progress through to final with the score of 3–1.
 India announced their squad for the 2019 King's Cup, where Manvir was included.
 He played only one match in the tournament, and that was against Thailand as a substitute for Balwant Singh on 8 June 2019, which ended in a 0–1 victory for India.
 Manvir was called-up for the senior squad to take part in the 2022 FIFA World Cup qualifiers, after his good form at FC Goa.
 He played his first qualifier match against Oman as a substitute for Ashique Kuruniyan on 5 September 2019, which ended in 1–2 defeat for India.
 He also appeared in the match against Qatar on 10 September, where India put on an excellent show, as they drew the continental champions 0–0 at full-time.
-Manvir found the net again in the friendly match against Oman on 25 March 2021, where he scored the equalizing goal, as it helped India to draw the match 1–1 after a strong second-half show.
+Manvir found the net again in the friendly match against Oman on 25 March 2021, where he scored the equalising goal, as it helped India to draw the match 1–1 after a strong second-half show.

+On 16 November 2023, Manvir scored India's only goal as India made history with the first ever competitive win against any Middle Eastern host, beating host Kuwait 1–0 at the 2026 FIFA World Cup qualification.